Here are some things to consider with your transition to remote learning, whether you’ve gone through this transition before or if it is entirely new.

 (Been there, done that–what did you learn?)

 Many students recall the exact time and place they were in March when they learned they’d be going home for the remainder of the semester.
 The move home and transition to online happened very quickly and was quite unexpected.
 This time it’s different: we know remote learning is coming, and there’s a profound opportunity for growth through reflecting on what we learned this spring.

 - What worked well when you went home this spring?
 What was hard?

 - What are your plans to make the hard parts easier this time around?

-How will you put lessons from the spring to good practical use this fall and winter?
+How will you put lessons learned to good practical use in the coming semesters?

 For a pdf of the information above, click here: Getting ready to transition to remote learning.